jundalisay/superb/content/en/maharlika/history/simplified-pigafetta.md

 - They have distilled rice wine which is stronger and better than that made from the palm.

-### Borneo
+## Borneo

 10 leguas southwest of Palawan, we came to Borneo.
 - 50 leguas from the tip is the port of Brunei.
-- After entering Brunei, the holy [213]body [i.e., St. Elmo’s fire] appeared to us through the pitchy darkness.
+- After entering Brunei, the holy body [i.e., St. Elmo’s fire] appeared to us through the pitchy darkness.
 - The next day, July 9, its Moro king Raja Siripada sent a very beautiful prau to us
   - Its bow and stern were worked in gold.
   - At the bow flew a white and blue banner surmounted with peacock feathers.